Jores Okore: International career

 On 6 September 2011, Okore made his international youth debut for the Denmark under-21 team at the age of 19, participating in a UEFA Under-21 Championship Qualifier, winning 3–0 over Northern Ireland.

 Having made his debut two months earlier for the U21s, on 6 November 2011 Jores Okore was called up to the Danish senior team as a replacement for Simon Kjær, for a friendly against Sweden on 11 November 2011.
 He made his senior debut in that match, coming on at the 62nd minute, replacing his club teammate Andreas Bjelland.
 Okore was retained for the following international friendly against Finland, where he received his second cap and first start on 15 November 2011.

 Okore was once again called up in December 2011 for Denmark's tour of Thailand in January.
 On 24 May 2012, it was announced that Okore had been selected for Denmark's squad for UEFA Euro 2012 as well as the preceding friendly matches against Brazil and Australia.

+Coaching career

+On August 2, Okore confirmed that he had hung up his boots and would instead begin as an assistant coach at the Denmark Series club Ledøje-Smørum.